DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 - **Mouse**: press Alt and drag an element to clone it.

-- **Keyboard**: select an element and press Ctrl+Shift+arrow to create a copy next to the original element in the arrow's direction.
+- **Keyboard**: select an element and press Alt+arrow to create a copy next to the original element in the arrow's direction.

 ![Clone a Shape](../../images/diagram-clone-element.gif)

+You can combine  the Alt, Ctrl, and Shift buttons.

 ## Link a Connector to a Shape